suhahagit/FullStackTest/README.md

 Database setup:
-  access mysql server and in the terminal run `create database restaurants_db;` go to server/data and run `tables.sql` to create restaurant table & `node migration.js` to migrate data from CSV file
+  access mysql server and in the terminal run `create database restaurants_db;` go to server/data and run `tables.sql` to create restaurant table

 In the project directory:
  `npm start`